donlelef/agora-ai/README.md

 ## Roadmap

-This is the initial version of Agora AI.
-Future enhancements include:

--   **User Authentication**: Allow users to save their simulation history.
+-   **Share Agoras**: Allow users to share their custom-built Agoras with team members.
--   **Persona Customization**: Enable users to define or upload their own target audience personas.
+-   **Community Personas**: Create a public library where users can share and use personas created by the community.
+-   **Save Simulation History**: Store user simulation results in the database, linked to their `userId`.
+-   **API Rate Limiting**: Prevent abuse by limiting the number of simulations a user can run.
--   **Platform Expansion**: Add support for other social media platforms like LinkedIn, Instagram, and Facebook, with platform-specific context.
+-   **Platform Expansion**: Add support for other social media platforms like LinkedIn and Instagram.
--   **Advanced Analytics**: Track the performance of variants over time and provide deeper insights.
--   **Team Collaboration**: Allow multiple users within an organization to share and review simulations.

 ## License